Chrisliu307/R-programming-week3/README.md

 # R-programming-week3

-Assignment: Caching the Inverse of a Matrix更少
+Assignment: Caching the Inverse of a Matrix
 Matrix inversion is usually a costly computation and there may be some benefit to caching the inverse of a matrix rather than compute it repeatedly (there are also alternatives to matrix inversion that we will not discuss here).
 Your assignment is to write a pair of functions that cache the inverse of a matrix.

 Write the following functions: